-In accordance with 23 USC 148 and pursuant to 23 CFR 924, the Arkansas Department of Transportation (ARDOT) has prepared a Highway Safety Improvement Program (HSIP) Annual Report for State Fiscal Year 2020 (July 1, 2019 through June 30, 2020).
+In accordance with 23 USC 148 and pursuant to 23 CFR 924, the Arkansas Department of Transportation (ARDOT) has prepared a Highway Safety Improvement Program (HSIP) Annual Report for State Fiscal Year 2021 (July 1, 2020 through June 30, 2021).
 The format of this report is consistent with the reporting guidelines issued by the Federal Highway Administration on February 13, 2013.
 Some notable accomplishments are as follows:

-• A Local road safety program is in development for the Highway Commission's approval.
+• A Local Road Safety Program is in development for the Highway Commission's approval.
 It will help the local agencies to improve safety on local roads.

-• Another statewide pavement friction improvement study is under development.
+• A statewide pavement friction improvement study is under construction with completion expected at the end of 2021.

-• A Statewide guardrail project is in development to upgrade substandard guardrails to meet the MASH standards on NHS routes.
+• A statewide guardrail project is in development to upgrade substandard guardrails to meet the MASH standards on NHS routes.

-• New rounds of Cable Median Barrier installation has been approved to continue to reduce and eliminate KA crashes on Interstates and other high speed highways.
+• New rounds of cable median barrier installation have been approved to continue to reduce and eliminate KA crashes on Interstates and other high speed highways.